NicholasBHubbard/Yabsm/README.md

 *** Subvol Settings

 **** mountpoint
      The =mountpoint= setting is the interface between a yabsm =subvol= and the corresponding btrfs subvolume.
 The value is the directory that will be snapshotted by yabsm.
 This setting is always required.
 **** 5minute_want
      Do you want to take a snapshot of this subvol every 5 minutes?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** 5minute_keep
-     How many snapshots in the =5minute= timeframe do you want to keep?
+     The number of snapshots to keep for the =5minute= timeframe.
 The value must be a positive integer.
 This setting is only required if =5minute_want=yes=.
 **** hourly_want
      Do you want to take a snapshot at the beginning of every hour?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** hourly_keep
-     How many snapshots in the =hourly= timeframe do you want to keep?
+     The number of snapshots to keep for the =hourly= timeframe.
 The value must be a positive integer.
 This setting is only required if =hourly_want=yes=.
 **** midnight_want
      Do you want to take a snapshot every night at 23:59?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** midnight_keep
-     How many snapshots in the =midnight= timeframe do you want to keep?
+     The number of snapshots to keep for the =midnight= timeframe.
 The value must be a positive integer.
 This setting is only required if =midnight_want=yes=.
 **** weekly_want
      Do you want to take a snapshot at 23:59 on one day of the week?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** weekly_day
-     Which day of the week do you want the =weekly= snapshot?
+     The name of the day of the week to take the =weekly= snapshot.
 The value be any of sunday, monday, tuesday, wednesday, thursday, friday, or saturday.
 This setting is only required if =weekly_want=yes=.
 **** weekly_keep
-     How many snapshots in the =weekly= timeframe do you want to keep?
+     The number of snapshots to keep for the =weekly= timeframe.
 The value must be a positive integer.
 This setting is only required if =weekly_want=yes=.
 **** monthly_want
      Do you want to take a snapshot at 00:00 on the first of every month?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** monthly_keep
-     How many snapshots in the =monthly= timeframe do you want to keep?
+     The number of snapshots to keep for the =monthly= timeframe.
 The value must be a positive integer.
 This setting is only required if =monthly_want=yes=.

 *** Backup Definitions
 A yabsm backup has the following form